Lance-Cruz/fpga-vga-verilog/index.md

 ### **Simulation**
 Once our project was set up, a simulation was run.
 The signals shown in the simulation were not actual full-scale, but a scaled-down versions to reduce the time needed to simulate it.

 Analysing the wave that was generated for us, we can see serveral signals such as clk, rst, h_sync, and v_sync.
 The clock is showing periodic pulses, the reset signal is active high, it is high at the start, then set to low for the remainder.
 The h_sync signal goes low more often then the v_sync signal.
 This is excepted because v_sync is set to low once the entire frame has been written, while h_sync is set to low at the end for each row.
 The row counter goes from 0 to 5 before repeating, instead of the full 0-479 confirms that we are using a scaled-down version of our simulation.
+The column signal appears more often then the rows, because for each row value, the columns count through their entire range of 0-640 before the row value is incremented.

+The colour signals are toggle between 0 and f, a combinations of these across the channels produce different colours.
+For example, when all three colours signals are f, the colour would be white and if all three colours signals are 0, then the colour would we black.
+Taking our screenshot at 74ns, only the red signal is f, meaning the colour red will be displayed.

 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/ColorStripesSimulation.png">